afourmy/pyNMS/README.md

 - [ ] Highlight routes / traffic methods should depend on whether there is or not a link in failure.

 ## Routing
-- [x] ISIS routing
-- [x] OSPF routing.
-- [x] Traffic link routing.
-All nodes that belongs to an AS should be excluded.
 - [ ] G8032 ring with RPL protection
 - [ ] Ring AS with steering/wrapping protection mode
 - [ ] Dimensioning with Maximally redundant tree